Naming the winner in the Final Cut Pro vs Adobe Premiere comparison isn’t a simple task, so I decided to study the topic in more detail.

 If you have read the comparison and decided that you don’t need professional video editing software, but you still want to try something similar, you can get simplified versions of Final Cut Pro or Adobe Premiere.
 You can either download iMovie for free from AppStore or purchase Premiere elements with a one-time payment.

-Final Cut, on the other hand, is less demanding in terms of computer requirements, so, you will be able to edit even if your laptop is not too powerful.
+Final Cut Pro, on the other hand, is less demanding in terms of computer requirements, so, you will be able to edit even if your laptop is not too powerful.
 If you need to work on and render long and complex projects, Final Cut will be faster and more reliable.

 However, take into account that temporary files will occupy much disc space.
 I would recommend allocating a separate hard drive section for this purpose not to fill up the system drive, which can happen really fast.

 Both Premiere Pro and Final Cut Pro support using LUTs for fast and convenient color correction.
-Our video editing specialists have collected several bundles of LUTs that you can download absolutely free of charge!
+I have collected several LUTs that you can download absolutely free of charge!